vidyadharbendre/learn_java_using_examples/src/com/C3_03_Operators/S1_01_Arithmetic_Operators/TemperatureConversionOOP_README.md

     ```

 3. **Usage**: Upon execution, follow the program prompts:
    - Enter a temperature in Fahrenheit.
    - The program will display the input temperature in both Fahrenheit and Celsius.
    - Then, enter a temperature in Celsius.
    - The program will display the input temperature in both Celsius and recalculated Fahrenheit.
    - Additionally, it will demonstrate setting the Fahrenheit value to 33.

 ## Sample Output
-Enter a temperature in Fahrenheit...: 44
+Enter a temperature in Fahrenheit...: 21
-Temperature in Fahrenheit: 44.00
+Temperature in Fahrenheit: 21.00
-Temperature in Celsius: 6.67
+Temperature in Celsius: -6.11
-Get Celsius : 6.6666665
+Get Celsius : -6.111111
-Enter a temperature in Celsius...: 6.67
+Enter a temperature in Celsius...: -6.11
-Temperature in Fahrenheit: 44.01
+Temperature in Fahrenheit: 21.00
-Temperature in Celsius: 6.67
+Temperature in Celsius: -6.11
-Get Fahrenheit : 44.006
+Get Fahrenheit : 21.001999
 Set Fahrenheit to 33 : 33.0

+Process finished with exit code 0

 ## Description